vydang02/Tennessee-STAR-EDA-Project/Tennessee STAR Project EDA/project1.md

 ### Advanced ggplot

-Create one or plots that make use of the following advanced ggplot features.
-Across your plots, use each feature at least once.
+Some plots that make use of some advanced ggplot features.

-- coordinate systems
-- added `stat_*` layers or alternate `stat` arguments for a `geom_*` functions
-- `facet_grid`

-Write a paragraph interpreting your plots.

 ``` r
 STAR <- na.omit(STAR)